DLR-RB/mosdl/README.md

         If given MO XML service description file will be generated.
 -m, --mosdl
         If given MOSDL service description file will be generated.
+-s, --xsd
+        If given an MO data structure XML Schema file will be generated.
 -sv, --skip-validation
         If given try to recover from MOSDL files with errors and do not validate XML input and output files against the service schema.
 Useful for slightly malformed files.
 -t, --doc-type <mosdl-doc-type>